 Following are the areas that are covered during our no-cost* CBM training:

 - Afridev Handpump Maintenance

-- Hygiene Education and Sanitation (these lessons are held separately)
+- Hygiene and Sanitation Education

 NOTE: *WWFA funds all of the training.
 WWFA provides the educational lessons for Area #3 but does not train the committees on Areas #1 and #2 above.
-Rather, facilitators and teachers come from the government agencies that are responsible for the district where the borehole is located.
+Rather, we arrange for facilitators and teachers come from the government agencies that are responsible for the district where the borehole is located.
 This is done in order to link the officers with the community so that they can easily communicate and visit any time when the need arises.

 Details on first part of training: #1 – community organization and responsibilities

 - To ensure that the villagers are made aware of the basic hygiene principles so that maximum benefits are obtained from the borehole.
 [Note: In a subsequent educational session, WWFA provides much more training and practical information on hygiene – see below].

 - To ensure that the hand pump is always in good working order with clean surroundings at all times.